 The Citadel is involved in other legal proceedings and claims with various parties which arose in the normal course of business and cover a range of matters.
 Included among these matters are two lawsuits by former cadets who allege the school violated their civil rights in the course of disciplining them.
 One of those cadets returned to The Citadel, graduated, and subsequently worked for the school.
-A second former cadet withdrew and never returned.
-In a third case, a former cadet alleges The Citadel and certain school officials violated his due process and Title IX rights in dismissing him for a year for sexual assault.
-Of note, the District Court recently granted all defendants' motions to dismiss in that case, though the plaintiff has just filed a notice of appeal in that matter.
-In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for all these matters is remote, and the outcome of the legal proceedings is not expected to have a material effect on the financial position of The Citadel.
+The other former cadet withdrew and never returned.
+A third matter includes a lawsuit by a former cadet who alleged that The Citadel infirmary failed to diagnose certain medical conditions.
+In the opinion of management and counsel, the risk of material loss in excess of insurance coverage for all of these matters is remote, and the outcome of the legal proceedings is not expected to have a material effect on the financial position of The Citadel.
 Therefore, an estimated liability has not been recorded.